jyellick/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 application (for example, queueing and reordering payments to minimize both kinds of issues, prioritizing high-value customer traffic over low-value customer traffic, etc).
-Similarly, most retail brokerage applications (another touted application of blockchains) have a complex data-models -- including details like tax-lot calculations, multiple and complex access-control, etc, etc, etc.  We haven't even begun to scratch the surface of "smart, self-enforcing contracts for bond coupon or divident payments".
+Similarly, most retail brokerage applications (another touted application of blockchains) have complex data-models -- including details like tax-lot calculations, multiple and complex access-control, etc, etc, etc.  We haven't even begun to scratch the surface of "smart, self-enforcing contracts for bond coupon or dividend payments".
 Or "bond coupon payments on mezzanine tranches of CDOs".
 The complexity _should_ boggle the mind, and convince one that we should expect arbitrary database applications, not simplistic systems like Bitcoin.

+And such database applications, almost by default, require strong consistency.

-## Back to Our Counter-example; Bitcoin is not Consistent
+## Back to Our Counter-example: Bitcoin is not Consistent

 Sirer's argument is that Bitcoin provides "strong consistency".
 By this, he means that, even though at any point,